rhouldin/getting-cleaning-data-course-project/README.md

     run_analysis.R              A R script for regenerating the condensed dataset from the original data.

-## Command for reading the data into R.
+## Commands for Reading the Dataset into R

     # Set the working directory to the location containing the CSV file.
     setwd("path")